 Equal parts fir and/or spruce needles and rosehips, half part cottonwood leaf buds, ginger, and lemon.

 Fir and spruce needles contain aromatic essential oils that go directly to the lungs and sinuses to open up passages to allow for freer breathing and to kill viruses.
 Any fir can be used, although I prefer Grand fir due to its high essential oil content and Sitka and Engelmann spruces.
 Doug fir is a good alternative to the grand fir and is more easily found locally.
 You’ll want to gather about 5 branch tips about the size of your hand.
-Simply cut the tips of the branches and mince the needles with either a pair of scissors or sharp knife.
+Simply cut the tips of the branches and mince the needles with a pair of scissors.

 Rosehips are packed with Vitamin C complex and rich in bioflavonoids.
 Bioflavonoids are capable of increasing bodily health by supporting strong immune function and cell formation, contribute to cardiac health, and eye health to name just a few of their super powers.
 Bioflavonoids are called Vitamin P!
 Gather about a cup or so of rosehips.
 I prefer wild rose hips, although Rose

 Mosqueta rose hips can be used as well.
 Do not use rose hips from cultivars as there is little to no medicine in those beauties.
 To process the rosehips, using kitchen or surgical gloves, cut the hips horizontally, scoop out the very irritating hairs and seeds.
 Discard the seeds and put the flesh into a bowl of water.
 The residual hairs will float to the top.
 Rinse several times to get as many of the hairs out as possible.
 The hairs have nasty tendency to imbed themselves in the alimentary canal and create mayhem in the digestive system.